• Skip to main content

 Crumb bars cut on parchment paper

-Sugar Plum Crumb Bars have a buttery crust, crumbly topping, and sweet plum jam filling.
-A powdered sugar dusting takes them over the top!
+Plum Bars have a buttery crust, crumbly topping, and sweet plum jam filling.
+A dusting of powdered sugar adds the perfect finish!

 5 from 3 votes